Stability theory of game-theoretic group feature explanations for machine learning models: Numerical examples

-In what follows, we will compute the marginal two-step Shapley explanations $\{TSh(X;\vpdp, \cP, \fhat)\}_{i=1}^{20}$, defined in \eqref{2shap}, for different partitions $\cP$ obtained by thresholding the tree.
+In what follows, we will compute the Owen values (see \eqref{BzOw}) $\{Ow(x;\empvme, \cP, f_*)\}_{i=1}^{20}$ of the empirical marginal game for different partitions $\cP$ obtained by thresholding the tree.
 Recall from \S\ref{sec::ExTree} that the tree can be viewed as a coalescent process parameterized by $\alpha=1-\MICe$.
-This yields a sequence of nested partitions $\{\cP_k\}_{k=0}^{19}$, with $\cP_k$ corresponding to the $k$-th coalescence, and having $(20-k)$ groups of predictors; Figure \ref{fig::MIC_tree_credit} depicts the heights of each sub-tree corresponding to a coalescence on the horizontal axis.
+This yields a sequence of nested partitions $\{\cP^{(k)}\}_{k=0}^{19}$, with $\cP^{(k)}$ corresponding to the $k$-th coalescent, and having $(20-k)$ groups of predictors.

-In \S\ref{sec::obser_inter_expl}, we discussed two phenomena associated with efficient game values under dependencies: 1) the energy of the model (i.e. its norm squared) being spread out on explanations among dependent predictors (see \eqref{energyineq}, and Examples \ref{ex::energycons}, \ref{ex::energy_dissip_dep} and \ref{ex::energy_dissip_int}), and 2) similar models that approximate the same data can have very different marginal explanations (see Examples \ref{ex::marg_illposed} and \ref{ex::marg_instab}, and Theorem \ref{prop::margoperatorunbound}) in view of the Rashomon effect.
+In \S\ref{sec::obser_inter_expl}, we discussed two phenomena associated with efficient game values under dependencies: 1) the energy of the model (i.e. its squared norm) splitting among explanations of dependent predictors (see \eqref{energyineq}, and Examples \ref{ex::energycons}, \ref{ex::energy_dissip_dep} and \ref{ex::energy_dissip_int}), and 2) similar models that approximate the same data can have very different marginal explanations (see Examples \ref{ex::marg_illposed} and \ref{ex::marg_instab}, and Theorem \ref{thm::margoperatorunbound}) in view of the Rashomon effect.
 As we will see in the context of marginal explanations, both phenomena may take place simultaneously.
-When the model is trained in a way that the marginal and conditional explanations are approximately the same (for instance, in the case of logistic regression this can be achieved by using the elastic net), then the energy dissipation takes place (see Example \ref{ex::energy_dissip_dep}).
-Meanwhile, when variables for dependent predictors are incorporated in the model in a way that the marginal and conditional explanations differ, the energy of explanations can in principle increase without a bound due to instability (see Examples \ref{ex::marg_instab} and \ref{ex::marg_unbound_energy}, and Theorem \ref{prop::margoperatorunbound}).
-In what follows, we will explore these issues by first investigating the issue of splits and then discussing the Rashomon effect.
+In what follows, we will explore these issues by first investigating the issue of energy splits and then discussing the Rashomon effect.